top of page

 Around 1920, the mission of Santiago Apóstol was transferred to the care of Fort Hancock.
 From 1920 to 1936, several priests served the town including Fathers Joseph Wanner, Miguel Garcia, and José Quesada followed by Father Amancio Manubens until 1941.
 From 1941 to 1953, Augustinian Fathers attended the churches of West Texas.
 The first resident priest in Van Horn was Father Raymond R. Klumbis from Lithuanian who doubled the size of the church, added a foyer, and two turrets.
 In 1953, Father Klumbis built the current church and changed the name to Our Lady of Fatima.
 He also built the grotto dedicated to Our Lady between the rectory and church.
 Father Klumbis chose the name because he credited Our Lady of Fatima for saving his life while he was a prisoner of both the Russians and Germans during World War II.
 When the new church was built, Santiago Apóstol Church became Kenedy Hall.

 To this day, families from Van Horn gather to celebrate Mass at Our Lady of Fatima and celebrate community at various gatherings.
 The priests who have served this church have each contributed to the growth of the community.
-In recent years, Our Lady of Fatima has been served by Fathers Luis Acevedo, Raul Trigueros, Ralph Solis, Alfred Villanueva, Miguel Angel Sanchez, Rodolfo Lacerna,, Saul Pacheco, Antonio Jovino Martinez, Apolinar Samboni and Frank Hernandez.
+In recent years, Our Lady of Fatima has been served by Fathers Luis Acevedo, Raul Trigueros, Ralph Solis, Alfred Villanueva, Miguel Angel Sanchez, Rodolfo Lacerna,, Saul Pacheco, Antonio Jovino Martinez, Apolinar Samboni, Frank Hernandez and Sergio Legarreta.
 But it is the community, the families, and the individual members who enrich with their lives the history of Our Lady of Fatima Parish.

 bottom of page